ckeditor/ckeditor5/packages/ckeditor5-word-count/docs/features/word-count.md

 **Note**: For performance reasons, your callback will be throttled and may not be up–to–date.
 Use the {@link module:word-count/wordcount~WordCount#characters} and {@link module:word-count/wordcount~WordCount#words} plugin properties to retrieve the precise numbers on demand.

-Below you can play with a demo post editor with a soft 120 characters limit and a progress chart below indicating how many characters are in the content.
+Below you can play with a demo post editor with a soft 120 characters limit.
+The progress chart underneath it indicates how many characters there are in the content.
 The progress chart changes its color as the limit is near or exceeded.
 Type in the editor to see the feature in action.
 See the code used to create the demo listed below in this section.

 {@snippet features/word-count-update}